Caregiver Burnout13 minute read

 There are different ways to approach respite.
 Another family member can fill in for you for a week, or the patient can go into respite care.
 You could arrange for brief, periodic respite hours while someone else cares for your loved one.
 If you don’t have the funds for adult day care, look into services through your house of worship or your area’s aging office.

 Many rehabilitation, assisted living, and nursing facilities offer short-term respite care so caregivers can go on vacation or enjoy a day or two without having to physically check on an elderly parent.
 More communities are starting to offer nightly or weekend respite care, and a few even offer 30-day stays.
 Some localities offer respite camps, where patients are cared for at a peaceful wooded retreat or similar relaxing setting.

 Respite facilities generally have 24-hour staff to monitor residents and provide meals and entertainment.
-The change of pace can also be stimulating to the senior.
+The change of pace can also be stimulating for the senior.
 If long-term care is in the future, respite care can be a gradual introduction to a new life.
 Be aware that Medicare’s hospice benefit may cover some respite services.

 Let your doctor know that you are caregiver and ask about recommended immunizations and screenings.

 Self-care is critical.
 Taking care of your physical health is a good way to stay emotionally healthy.
 Plan health goals and work toward achieving them – this should include a good sleep routine and exercise a few hours every week.
 Be sure to eat healthily and drink plenty of water, even if traveling to your loved one’s house limits your time.
 Avoid tobacco and alcohol and choose good nutrition.
 Let your doctor know that you are caregiver and ask about recommended immunizations and screenings.
 Daily relaxation and meditation practice can also be beneficial.

 Involve your loved one in making decisions if at all possible, and know his or her personal wishes regarding medical directives, nursing care, and end-of-life issues.